Avatar

 Grace Lawley

-I recently presented two papers at the SIGDIAL 2023 conference in September: “A Statistical Approach for Quantifying Group Difference in Topic Distributions Using Clinical Discourse Samples” and “Computational Analysis of Backchannel Usage and Overlap Length in Autistic Children” .
+My areas of interest include data science, statistics, and computational linguistics.
+My PhD research focused on the development of computational and statistical methods to detect and quantify different aspects of the language of children with Autism Spectrum Disorder.
+You can read more about work in the following papers that I presented at SIGDIAL in September 2023: “A Statistical Approach for Quantifying Group Difference in Topic Distributions Using Clinical Discourse Samples” and “Computational Analysis of Backchannel Usage and Overlap Length in Autistic Children” .

 Interests